golang/website/go.dev/_content/blog/fuzz-beta.md

 To get started, you may run the following

 	$ go get golang.org/dl/gotip
-	$ gotip download dev.fuzz
+	$ gotip download

-This builds the Go toolchain from the dev.fuzz development branch, and won’t be needed once the code is merged to the master branch in the future.
+This builds the Go toolchain from the master branch.
 After running this, `gotip` can act as a drop-in replacement for the `go` command.
 You can now run commands like

-	$ gotip test -fuzz=FuzzFoo
+	$ gotip test -fuzz=Fuzz

-There will be ongoing development and bug fixes in the dev.fuzz branch, so you should regularly run `gotip download dev.fuzz` to use the latest code.

-For compatibility with released versions of Go, use the gofuzzbeta build tag when committing source files containing fuzz targets to your repository.
-This tag is enabled by default at build-time in the dev.fuzz branch.
-See the [go command documentation about build tags](https://golang.org/cmd/go/#hdr-Build_constraints) if you have questions about how to use them.

-	// +build gofuzzbeta

 ## Writing a fuzz target